disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX1-T1-S10.png)

 11. Next, notice all the environments with **Thrive HR** in the name.
-These are a set of environments Contoso uses to manage the lifecycle of their Thrive apps; a suite of employee engagement apps.They are built in Thrive HR - Dev and then are promoted to Test -> UAT-> Production after testing by your admin team.
+These are a set of environments Contoso uses to manage the lifecycle of their Thrive apps; a suite of employee engagement apps.
+They are built in Thrive HR - Dev and then are promoted to Test -> UAT-> Production after testing by your admin team.

 12. Select on the **Type** and filter by **Default**.

-13. This is the environment in which all users are makers and can build their own apps and flows.
+13. This is the environment in which all users are makers and can build their apps and flows.
 Think of this environment as supporting personal productivity use of the platform.
 This is also the default location used by any customizations built with Power Apps in Office apps.
 The default environment can’t be deleted, but you can rename it to make clear its purpose.
 For example, some name it _User__and Team Productivity_ like we have in this tenant.

-14. Select the default environment by Selecting on the name in the list to drill down into the detail page.
+14. Select the default environment by Selecting the name in the list to drill down into the detail page.

     ![](images/M01/M1-EX1-T1-S14.png)